Teal-Wolf-25-v2/be-a-doll/README.md

 <center><img alt="mod preview" src="https://cdn.modrinth.com/data/MAd0Z2MD/images/bd6c08ac189a07ee4ce15a19e7a0983ff85a9b51.png"/></center>

 <center>
-a small toybox mod - become the toy, become a doll!
+Would you be a doll?
+I certainly would, so I made this collection of toyful tweaks for #dollgamers at ModFest: Toybox
 </center>

 ---

-would you be a doll? i certainly would, so i made this collection of toyful tweaks for #dollgamers at toybox
+### Doll Facts

 - dolls are small!
 - dolls don't always feel like speaking up
 - dolls can be used to play dress up!